 Frequently Asked Questions about South Pacific Private

 No matter if it's the first time or if it's something you are familiar with, it's never easy when someone you know and love is hospitalised due to a mental health concern or an addition.
+Download these questions for your reference

 Does the facility have a detox program?
 SPP provides a safe, medically supervised detox.
 Our clients are closely monitored during their detox by a team a trained nursing and medical staff 24 hours a day.